Reference 07 — Host embedding

 CAN->>RxB: framed bytes

-Note over RxB: dst names a local vertex → terminus:<br/>arena-decode, dispatch keyed on the<br/>canonical PATH body itself<br/>(span-aliased — zero key materialization)
+Note over RxB: dst names a local vertex → terminus:<br/>decode, then resolve keyed on the<br/>canonical PATH body itself<br/>(span-aliased — zero key materialization)

 RxB->>Vtx: write(VALUE)